Jaimeloeuf/relativity/README.md

 -- NIL --

 ## Roadmap
-- [ ] Add highlight to line on type before jumping to preview jump destination
+- [ ] Show highlight/preview of line on type before jumping to preview the jump destination
 - [ ] Bundle project to reduce size
 - [ ] Optimize import to only impot what is needed from vs code lib
     - Use typings file for reference